 Get lost – the best stories are not always in the main tourist destinations but in the back roads and streets of places

-Avoid clichés, almost like the plague – although, see I’ve just used one, because occasionally they’re useful
+Avoid clichés like the plague – although I’ve just used one because occasionally they’re useful

-This should have been my first tip: Read, read, read: Rinse and repeat, often.
+This should have been my first tip: Read, read, read: Rinse and repeat, frequently.
 Good reading will make you a better writer.
 You will never develop your own voice and style without reading.

 Along with reading you need to write, write, write, even when you don’t want to.
 Paint a picture with words for your reader